izenynn/mini-shell/README.md

 This project aims to recreate most of the bash shell.

+minishell is compatible with Linux and Mac OS.

+It uses `VT100` escape characters (it is a 42 project, and `ncurses` lib was not allowed).

 - Status: on development
 - Result: n/a
-- Observations: this project is compatible with Linux and Mac OS.

 # How to use